 Type 2: Reckless Assault and Battery on Family or Household Member

-The second type of assault and battery on a family our household member occurs when the defendant committed a reckless act causing physical injury to another.
+The second type of assault and battery on a family or household member occurs when the defendant committed a reckless act causing physical injury to another.

 To prove this type of assault and battery the Commonwealth must prove, beyond a reasonable doubt, that the defendant:

-1. Intentionally engaged in actions which caused bodily injury to the alleged victim;
+- Intentionally engaged in actions that caused bodily injury to the alleged victim;

-3. And the alleged victim were family or household members at the time of the offense.
+- And the alleged victims were family or household members at the time of the offense.

 In this type of assault and battery, the Commonwealth must prove that the bodily injury was so serious that it interfered with the alleged victim’s health or comfort.
 For example, an injury that causes momentary discomfort would not be sufficient.